dagster-io/dagster/MIGRATION.md

 ## Migrating to 0.13.0

 Jobs, ops, and graphs have replaced pipelines, solids, modes, and presets as the stable core of the system.
 [Here](https://docs.dagster.io/guides/dagster/graph_job_op) is a guide you can use to update your code using the legacy APIs into using the new Dagster core APIs.
+0.13.0 is still compatible with the pipeline, solid, mode, and preset APIs, which means that you don't need to migrate your code to upgrade to 0.13.0.

 ## Migrating to 0.12.0